michaelcychan/bank-tech-test/readme.md

 Jest is used for Unit Testing.
 ESLint is used for Checking Syntax.

+## Methodology
+I adhered to the TDD (test-driven development) principles.
+New tests were written as a guide for development, then the program is developed to pass the tests.

+The program also follows the OO design (Object-oriented design).
+The bank accounts are desigend to be instances of the Account Class, and the available actions of the accounts are functions of the Account Class.

+This program is simple enough to have only one class, and therefore only one unit test.
+Integration tests are not needed.

 ## Installation
 To run locally, type the following commands in command line:
 ```